 Aspose.PDF for .NET 19.4 enables you to change text and information of the digital signature which is visible in the PDF document.
 The signature text contains the following information:

 - Date Digitally Signed

 - Reason Label

 - Location Label

-Along with changing or specifying the information mentioned above, you will also be able to specify the format of Date as per your needs.
-Following code snippet shows complete implementation of the functionality introduced in latest version of the API.
+Along with changing or specifying the information mentioned above, you will also be able to specify the format of the Date as per your needs.
+The following code snippet shows the complete implementation of the functionality introduced in the latest version of the API.

 - Support of Latex Script for mathematical expressions is added

 - You can now tag existing images in PDF for Accessibility feature

 - Structure element into text element can now be added